auberginehill/toss-a-coin/README.md

                     </ol>
                 </ol>
             </ol>
-            <p>It must be noted, though, that since the fourth century the vulgarity of the 'navia' term has faded gradually, and its usage has became more widely accepted (O tempore, o mores...), but still, one can only wonder, how this anomality came into being and furhermore, how it even surpassed the 'linguistically correct' version and flourished throughout the centuries despite what was being depicted on the coins.</p>
+            <p>It must be noted, though, that since the fourth century the vulgarity of the '<i>navia</i>' term has faded gradually, and its usage has became more widely accepted (O tempore, o mores...), but still, one can only wonder, how this anomality came into being and furhermore, how it even surpassed the 'linguistically correct' version and flourished throughout the centuries despite what was being depicted on the coins.</p>
             <p>'Navia', however, did become so enrooted in the cultural landscape of Rome, that even the early Church Fathers used it occasionally without a blink of an eye instead of the more correct word forms.
-In addition to the aforementioned Bishop of Nola in 'De Anima et Eius Origine, Liber IV' (A Treatise on the Soul and Its Origin, Book IV) Chapter 20 [XIV] called 'Quisnam sit interior videamus: utrum anima, an spiritus, an utrumque' (What kind of an inner man do we see: the soul, the spirit or both) Aurelius Augustinus Hipponensis a.k.a.
-Augustine of Hippo (AD 354–430), while trying to refute a worldview, in which a man consists of three parts (the outer, the inner and the inmost) uses 'caput et navia' as a reference point (
+In addition to the aforementioned Bishop of Nola in '<i>De Anima et Eius Origine, Liber IV</i>' (A Treatise on the Soul and Its Origin, Book IV) Chapter 20 [XIV] called 'Quisnam sit interior videamus: utrum anima, an spiritus, an utrumque' (What kind of an inner man do we see: the soul, the spirit or both) Aurelius Augustinus Hipponensis a.k.a.
+Augustine of Hippo (AD 354–430), while trying to refute a worldview, in which a man consists of three parts (the outer, the inner and the inmost) uses '<i>caput et navia</i>' as a reference point (
             <ol>
                 <ol>
                     <ol>